You may be wondering where you can go on holiday now restrictions have eased for domestic and international travel.

 Whether you’re holidaying abroad, or somewhere a little closer to home, we have a travel insurance policy for just that.

-All new policies include generous COVID-19 cancellation cover as standard, so if you’re forced to cancel due to denied boarding or being asked to self-isolate by Test and Trace, we’ve got your back.
+All new policies include generous COVID-19 cancellation cover as standard.
+So if you’re forced to cancel due to denied boarding with a positive test for COVID-19 or have a confirmed temperature above 38 degrees Celsius, or being asked to self-isolate by Test and Trace, we’ve got your back.

 Go to previous – Chapter 1: UK travel restrictions: Can I travel from the UK?